Fostering Critical Conversations with Our Communities

 As we have developed this project, we are thinking of ways we can work with Affiliates to deepen their relationships with a community, rather than grow their audiences (though certainly audiences may change and grow as a result of community work).

-If you have questions about this opportunity, please contact:
+If you have questions about this project, please contact:

 Tricia Edwards, Deputy Director, Smithsonian Affiliations